 Our guide remembered seeing some rafflesia once before and we were in luck.
 We came across a bunch and one was in full bloom.

 My trekking buddies were over-the-moon and spent some time taking photos from every angle.
 After sending the images to researchers in Bogor Botanical Gardens for identification, it later transpired that we may have stumbled upon an undescribed species.

 After 7 days of toil, we returned to Gurah hot springs for a well-deserved steam bath.

-The area is ringed by forest and perfect for wildlife watching.
-We saw the big black siamang gibbons, pouched hornbills, and a low flying eagle passed by.
+The area is ringed by forest and is perfect for wildlife watching.
+We saw the big black siamang gibbons, pouched hornbills, and a low-flying eagle passed by.

 For once the birdlife was plentiful.
-Anyone familiar with Indonesia knows that bird trapping is a national obsession so it was a pleasure to see so many songbirds.
+Anyone familiar with Indonesia knows that bird trapping is a national obsession so it was a pleasure to see so many wild birds.

 And the icing on the cake?

 You won’t see a Sumatran tiger but you can in India: Where to See Tigers in the Wild: 9 Best Places in 2023

 We found one pugmark which I was skeptical about at first but only a few meters away we came across a tiger scat (poo) which was conclusive.
 Great news.